Daring Escape from Auschwitz: Courage, Ingenuity, and the Desire for Freedom

 August 10, 2023

-Stanisław (Staszek) Jaster, Józef (Józek) Lempart, Kazimierz (Kazek) Piechowski, Eugeniusz (Gienek) Bendera Auschwitz escape
+Stanisław Jaster, Józef Lempart, Kazimierz Piechowski, Eugeniusz Bendera - Auschwitz escape

 Stanisław (Staszek) Jaster, Józef (Józek) Lempart, Kazimierz (Kazek) Piechowski, Eugeniusz (Gienek) Bendera

-It's worth noting that the escape was carried out with the knowledge of Witold Pilecki, a soldier of the Home Army (AK) who voluntarily infiltrated Auschwitz to establish a resistance movement there.
-Before the escape, he delivered a report on the camp to the AK High Command.
+It’s worth noting that the escape was carried out with the knowledge of Witold Pilecki – the Polish national hero who voluntarily infiltrated Auschwitz to organize resistance.
+Before the escape, he compiled a report about camp conditions, which was delivered to the Home Army in Warsaw by Stanisław Jaster.

 Kazimierz (Kazek) Piechowski

-Stories like those of Piechowski, Bendera, Lempart, and Jaster are a testament to unwavering human courage in the face of extreme cruelty.
-We encourage you to visit the Auschwitz Museum to learn more about such stories and pay tribute to those who fought for freedom under the most challenging conditions.
+The stories of Piechowski, Bendera, Lempart, and Jaster are lasting testaments to extraordinary bravery in the face of inhuman cruelty.
+We invite you to visit the Auschwitz Museum to learn more and pay tribute to those who never gave up their dream of freedom.

 Back